wso2/product-ei/product-scenarios/1-integrating-systems-that-communicate-in-heterogeneous-message-formats/1.6-xml-message-enrichment/1.6.6-Modify-the-entire-request/readme.md

 # 1.6.6 Modify the entire request

 ## When to use
-We can use WSO2 XSLT mediator to transform the entire request which is sent from backend before it sent to the backend.
+We can use WSO2 XSLT mediator to transform the entire request which is sent from EI before it sent to the backend.

 ## Sample use case
 The use case is as follows, WSO2 EI will get a request as shown in “Current Message”.
 ESB needs to transform this message before sending to the backend service.
 The backend service require the message to be in “Required Message” format.